Jutho/TensorKit.jl/docs/src/man/tensors.md

 via `t[f₁,f₂]`, and is returned as a `StridedArray` of size ``n_{a_1} × n_{a_2} × … × n_{a_{N_1}} × n_{b_1} × … n_{b_{N₂}}``, or in code,
 `(dim(V1, a1), dim(V2, a2), …, dim(VN₁, aN₁), dim(W1, b1), …, dim(WN₂, bN₂))`.
 While the
-implementation does not distinguish between `FusionStyle isa Abelian` or `FusionStyle isa NonAbelian`, in the former case the fusion tree is completely characterized by the uncoupled sectors, and so the subblocks can also be accessed as `t[(a1, …, aN₁), (b1, …, bN₂)]`.
+implementation does not distinguish between `FusionStyle isa UniqueFusion` or `FusionStyle isa MultipleFusion`, in the former case the fusion tree is completely characterized by the uncoupled sectors, and so the subblocks can also be accessed as `t[(a1, …, aN₁), (b1, …, bN₂)]`.
 When there is no symmetry at all, i.e.
 `sectortype(t) == Trivial`, `t[]` returns the raw tensor data as a `StridedArray` of size